xADDBx/ToyBox-Wrath/ToyBox/ReadMe.md

 * (***ADDB***) PatchTool: Make it possible to indirectly modify localization of things by allowing changing of keys under LocalizedString => Shared => LocalizedString
 * (***ADDB***) PatchTool: Prevent broken Blueprint references from crashing the UI.
 * (***ADDB***) PatchTool: Prevent internal ToString exception from crashing the UI.
+* (***ADDB***) Prevent CompanionInParty.CheckCondition patch from causing exceptions on game load by no longer getting companion state of disposed units

 ### Toybox Wrath - Ver 1.7.9 (built for 2.6.0n)
 * (***ADDB***) Fix localization removing Add/Remove buttons from Party Editor Browsers.